-The Specialist in Education program in educational policy and leadership studies with a subprogram in educational leadership requires 36 s.h. of graduate credit.
+The Specialist in Education program in educational policy and leadership studies with an educational leadership subprogram requires 36 s.h. of graduate credit.
 The program prepares candidates to be superintendents in Iowa or to hold other district-level leadership positions in K-12 school districts.
 It also prepares them for appointments as area education agency chief administrators and for jobs in state or federal departments of education.

 Students must complete 26 s.h. of course work.
 They also must complete 10 s.h. of clinical work and must maintain an entry plan/portfolio.
 Many educational leadership courses are offered by distance education; see MyUI for information about courses offered during current semesters.
 At the conclusion of the program, students are required to submit a portfolio and a first-year entry plan.
 For detailed information, refer to Ed.S. programs on the Educational Leadership web page.